OldhamMade/beanstalkctl/README.rst

   Peek at the next ready job on a tube

 ``bury one <tube>``
-  bury the next ready job on a tube
+  Bury the next ready job on a tube
 ``bury tube <tube>``
-  bury all jobs on a tube
+  Bury all jobs on a tube

 ``kick list``
-  list all tubes with buried jobs
+  List all tubes with buried jobs
 ``kick one <tube>``
-  kick the next buried job on a tube
+  Kick the next buried job on a tube
 ``kick tube <tube>``
-  kick all buried jobs on a tube
+  Kick all buried jobs on a tube
 ``kick everything``
-  kick all buried jobs from all tubes
+  Kick all buried jobs from all tubes

 ``delete <id>``
-  delete a job by ID
+  Delete a job by ID

 ``clear tube <tube>``
-  clear a tube of all jobs
+  Clear a tube of all jobs
 ``clear everything``
-  clear all tubes of all jobs
+  Clear all tubes of all jobs

 ``populate tube <tube>``
-  populate a tube with random jobs
+  Populate a tube with random jobs
 ``populate tubes``
-  populate beanstalkd with random tubes and messages
+  Populate beanstalkd with random tubes and messages